-L. Investigations
+M. Investigations

 Once the Office of Student Development receives a written complaint, the Dean of Students or the Dean's designee may conduct an investigation to determine if the complaint has merit.
-Investigations may consist of Informal Conduct Meetings (interviews) with the complainant, any alleged victims, the accused student, the president of an accused student organization, possible witnesses, and the evaluation of relevant documentation such as photographs, video, and cellular telephone logs.
-Generally, contacts with the complainant, the accused student, and possible witnesses are made by a telephone call, email, or post letter sent to available on- or off-campus addresses or classrooms.
+Investigations may consist of Informal Conduct Meetings (interviews) with the complainant, any alleged victims, the respondent, the president of a respondent organization, possible witnesses, and the evaluation of relevant documentation such as photographs, video, and cellular telephone logs.
+Generally, contacts with the complainant, the respondent, and possible witnesses are made by a telephone call, email, or post letter sent to available on- or off-campus addresses or classrooms.
 This contact is established to arrange for an Informal Conduct Meeting.